dereneaton/ipyrad/docs/installation.rst

 Once conda_ is installed, ipyrad_ can be installed by typing the following command into a terminal.
 This sometimes takes a few minutes to check all of the dependencies before the installation finishes, so be patient.
-Make sure you do not forget the -c flag.
+Make sure you do not forget the ``-c ipyrad`` flag.
 This tells conda that the ipyrad package is located in a channel called ipyrad.

 .. code-block:: bash